AdobeDocs/experience-manager-forms-cloud-service.en/help/aem-forms-cloud-service-communications-introduction.md

 An interactive PDF document contains various elements that constitute a form.
 These elements may include fields (to accept or display data), buttons (to trigger events), and scripts (commands to perform a specific action).
 Clicking a button may trigger an event that changes the state of a field.
 For example, choosing a gender option may change the color of a field or the appearance of the form.
 This is an example of a manual event causing the form state to change.

 When such an interactive PDF document is flattened using the Communications APIs, the state of the form is not retained.
-To ensure that the state of the form is retained even after the form is flattened, set the Boolean value _retainFormState_ to True to save and retain the state of the form.
+To ensure that the state of the form is retained even after the form is flattened, set the Boolean value _retainFormState_ to True to save and retain the state of the form.  -->

-### Considerations for Communications APIs {#considerations-for-communications-apis}
+## Considerations {#considerations-for-communications-apis}

+Before start generating documents using Communication APIs, go through the following considerations:

-#### Form data {#form-data}
+### Form data {#form-data}

-Communications APIs accepts both a form design that is typically created in Designer and XML form data as input.
+Communications APIs accept both a form design that is typically created in Designer and XML form data as input.
 To populate a document with data, an XML element must exist in the XML form data for every form field that you want to populate.
 The XML element name must match the field name.
 An XML element is ignored if it does not correspond to a form field or if the XML element name does not match the field name.
 It is not necessary to match the order in which the XML elements are displayed.
 The important factor is that the XML elements are specified with corresponding values.

 Consider the following example loan application form: